Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Introduction

 \section{Introduction}

-An extraordinary property of natural intelligence in children is their capacity for lifelong autonomous learning.
-Processes of autonomous learning in infants have several properties that are fundamentally different from many current machine learning systems.
-Among them is the capability to spontaneously explore their environments, driven by an intrinsic motivation to discover and learn new tasks and problems that they imagine and select by themselves \cite{berlyne1966curiosity, gopnik1999scientist}.
-Crucially, there is no engineer externally imposing one target goal that they should learn, or hand providing a curriculum for learning, or providing a ready-to-use database of training examples.
-Rather, children self-select their objectives within a large, potentially open-ended, space of goals they can imagine, and they collect training data by physically practicing these goals.
-In particular, they explore goals in an organized manner, attributing to them values of interestingness that evolve with time, and allowing them to self-define a learning curriculum that is called a developmental trajectory in developmental sciences \cite{thelen1996dynamic}.
-This self-generated learning curriculum allows infants to avoid spending too much time on goals that are either too easy or too difficult, focusing on goals of the right level of complexity at the right time.
-Within this process, the new learned goals/problems are often stepping stones for discovering how to solve other goals of increasing complexity.
-Thus, while they are not explicitly guided by a final target goal, these mechanisms allow infants to discover highly complex skills such as biped locomotion or tool use, which would have been extremely difficult to learn if they would have only focused on these goals from the start as the rewards for these goals are typically rare or deceptive.
+An extraordinary property of natural intelligence in humans is their capacity for lifelong autonomous learning.
+During cognitive development, processes of autonomous learning in infants have several properties that are fundamentally different from many current machine learning systems.
+Among them is the capability to spontaneously explore their environments, driven by an intrinsic motivation to discover and learn new tasks and problems that they imagine and select by themselves \citep{berlyne1966curiosity, gopnik1999scientist}.
+Crucially, there is no engineer externally imposing one target goal that they should explore, hand providing a curriculum for learning, nor providing a ready-to-use database of training examples.
+Rather, children are autotelic learners: they self-select their objectives within a large, potentially open-ended, space of goals they can imagine, and they collect training data by physically practicing these goals.
+In particular, they explore goals in an organized manner, attributing to them values of interestingness that evolve with time, and allowing them to self-define a learning curriculum that is called a developmental trajectory in developmental sciences \citep{thelen1996dynamic}.
+This self-generated learning curriculum prevents infants from spending too much time on goals that are either too easy or too difficult, and allows them to focus on goals of the right level of complexity at the right time.
+Within this developmental learning process, the new learned solutions are often stepping stones for discovering how to solve other goals of increasing complexity.
+Thus, while they are not explicitly guided by a final target goal, these mechanisms allow infants to discover highly complex skills.
+For instance, biped locomotion or tool use would be extremely difficult to learn by focusing only on these targets from the start as the rewards for those goals are typically rare or deceptive.